bhisaac/5eFP/5eFP-SRD.md

 **c.** 5eFP games use Coin as currency.
 Coin is earned through gameplay and can not be purchased with real currency.
 Content may include gambling with Coin, but never with real currency.

-## 1.4 No Convincing or Pursuing
-We refrain from convincing one another of anything.
-Our story seeks its own reward by adding collective experiences where time and attention can be shared between those who walk similar but different journeys through life.
-We get to know one another deeper without convincing or swaying opinions.
-Players leave the same as they arrive but with greater experience.

-While player participation is preferred, players may exit this practice at anytime without being pursued or censured.
-Voluntary withdrawal does not render contracts between participant and provider null and void.
-Any agreed-upon conditions and/or requirements remain in effect for the entire duration of each binding agreement.

 ---

 # Introduction